Saturn (alligator): Moscow Zoo

 In his later years, Saturn spent much of his time sleeping.
 He ate a diet of fish, rabbits, and rats twice a week.
 Vladimir Kudryavtsev, the head of the Moscow Zoo's reptile department, said that not many visitors knew of Saturn's eventful history.
 Zoo staff only related Saturn's German origins to groups of visiting schoolchildren.
 When school groups came, the zookeepers allowed children to stick the end of a broomstick into the enclosure, which was safe because Saturn was generally peaceful.
 His only violent incident occurred in 1970, when he tried to bite an inexperienced warden who tried to feed him by hand.

 In 2015, the Moscow Zoo renovated the Terrarium, where the alligator enclosure is located.
 A new interior and reconstructed enclosure were completed, and Saturn returned to public display.
 That year, Saturn was also sponsored by French clothing company Lacoste, whose logo is a crocodile.

 The Moscow Zoo announced that Saturn had died at the age of 83 or 84 on 22 May 2020.
 Mississippi alligators usually live 30–50 years in the wild.
-Saturn may have been the world's oldest alligator, although the title may belong to Muja, a male alligator residing at the Belgrade Zoo who is still alive as of 2020 and is in his 80s.
-At the time of Saturn's death, it was reported that his corpse was to be stuffed and placed on display at the State Darwin Museum, a biology museum in Moscow.
+Saturn may have been the world's oldest alligator, although the title may belong to Muja, a male alligator residing at the Belgrade Zoo who is still alive as of April 2025 and is in his 80s.
+At the time of his death, Saturn was planned to be taxidermied, and on 9 December 2020 his remains were placed on display at the State Darwin Museum, a biology museum in Moscow.